kennedysgarage/kennedysgarage/_posts/2015-03-16-global-entry-photo.md

 layout: post
 permalink: /articles/global-entry-photo/
 title: Global Entry Photo
-excerpt: I know tall people don't normally bitch about accessibility for our height, but why should I have to lean down to get my whole face in the photo.
+description: I know tall people don't normally bitch about accessibility for our height, but why should I have to lean down to get my whole face in the photo.
-image: global-entry-photo
+image: /assets/posts/global-entry-photo/hero.png
 comments: false
 tags:
 - ux